CommE2E/comm/docs/dev_environment.md

 ## Running mobile app on iOS simulator

-First, make sure that the React Native packager is open.
+First, make sure that the Metro bundler is running.
 If you haven’t already, open a new terminal and run:

 ```
 cd native